PerfectoMobileSA/Samples/Appium/Native/Javascript/README.md

 </br>

 ## Getting started
-- Navigate to Javascript Folder.
+- Navigate to ios/ android folder in terminal/ command prompt.
 - Run the below command to install node dependencies with this command:

       npm install